 Car Insurance applies to the vehicle

 An insurance policy relates to the specific car you insure when you sign up for coverage.
-A standard policy follows the car, not the driver, because the vehicle is required by law to be insured if it used on public roads.
-If someone other than the car’s owner or the person named on the policy borrows the car and is involved in a collision, in most cases will kick in and pay for damages — so long as the car is being driven legally.
-If the car is stolen, if the driver doesn’t have a license, or if it’s being used for illegal activity, coverage will likely be voided.
+By law, a car must have insurance if it will be driving on public roads.
+A standard auto insurance policy follows the car, not the driver.
+If someone other than the car’s owner, or the person named on the policy, borrows the car and is involved in a collision, in most cases insurance will pay for damages Of course, only if the car is being driven legally.
+If the car is stolen, or the driver doesn’t have a license, or if it’s being used for illegal activity, coverage will likely be voided.

 Impact on your car insurance premium

 When you share your car, you also share your insurance.
-If they crash and are at fault, your insurance will cover the damage — and, consequently, your insurance premium will likely climb.
-Anyone can borrow your car and be covered by your insurance, so long as they have your permission, have a valid licence, and are using it legally.
+If they crash and are at fault, your insurance will cover the damage.
+However, your auto insurance premium will likely climb, especially on renewal.
+With your insurance, anyone can borrow your car, so long as they have permission, a valid licence, and are using it legally.
 If you find your premium going up, you can always compare car insurance from other providers to see if you can find it for less.

 Searching for car insurance?